If you would like to ask another question, please contact us. This FAQ was last updated on 16/08/18.

 Why have you only spoken to tenants at Lower Falinge about Initial Demolition Notices?

 One of our promises to the community was that any RBH tenant who needed to move would have at least a year’s notice of this.
-One of the next steps in taking forward these proposals is to issue a legal notice called an Initial Demolition Notice to homes expected to be affected by demolition in the next five years.
+One of the next steps in taking forward these proposals was to issue a legal notice called an Initial Demolition Notice to homes expected to be affected by demolition in the next seven years.

-This does not mean that demolition is about to start.
-It lets residents know, formally, that their home could be demolished within the next five years as part of the proposals.
+The delivery of the Notice’s does not mean that demolition is about to start.
+It let residents know, formally, that their home could be demolished within the next seven years as part of the proposals.